-TIP: By default, installing a new version of a PowerPack overwrites all content in that PowerPack that has already been installed on the target system.
+TIP: By default, installing a new version of a PowerPack overwrites all content from a previous version of that PowerPack that has already been installed on the target system.
 You can use the Enable Selective PowerPack Field Protection setting in the Behavior Settings page (System > Settings > Behavior) to prevent new PowerPacks from overwriting local changes for some commonly customized fields.
-(For more information, see the System Administration manual.)
+For more information, see the section on Global Settings.